Your Carbon Footprint

 There are many airlines offering direct flights usually 2 or more times a week from several cities to Agadir & Marrakech including Easyjet, Ryanair, Veulig , Air Berlin and Condor.
 Transavia and Thomas Cook Airlines offer a few flights.

 Royal Air Maroc offers indirect flights daily from many European cities via Casablanca to Agadir and several other Moroccan airports.
 It’s best to fly direct if you can: see list below.

-Direct Flights to Agadir on TUESDAYS (and possibly other days) from the following:
+Direct Flights to Agadir usually on TUESDAYS and often on Saturdays and possibly other days from the following:

 France: from Paris Orly with Transavia (twice a day) or TUI; and Lyon with Transavia, Toulouse with Air Arabia; Lyon to Essaouira with Easyjet (Tues & Sat)

 Germany: from Munich, Frankfurt, Berlin & Dusseldorf with Condor; Hanover with TUI and Leipzig with Sun Express,from Cologne with Air Arabia (departs Mon; arrives early hours Tue)

 The Netherlands: from Amsterdam with Transavia

 Switzerland: from Zurich with Germania